HSLdevcom/hsl-jore-postgis/README.md

 # HSL Jore postgis

+⚠️ **This repository has been deprecated.
+Use [jore-graphql-import](github.com/HSLdevcom/jore-graphql-import) to set up Jore database.** ⚠️

 This is basically the [mdillon/postgis](https://hub.docker.com/r/mdillon/postgis/) image, but with an added init script that downloads the latest dump from Azure blob storage and restores it into the database on startup.

 Use the `AZURE_STORAGE_CONTAINER` env var to select the container from which to get the dump.
 It defaults to `joredumps`.
 The script will then select the newest blob available in that container and feed it to `pg_restore`.